 - Combine all ingredients for the ice cream in a food processor or blender.
 Blend until smooth, but be sure not to overmix.

-- Scoop the ice cream into an ice cream bar or popsicle mold.
+- Pour the ice cream into a popsicle mold.
 Set the molds on a flat surface, such as a baking sheet.

-- Place the bars in the freezer for at least 2 hours (preferably overnight).
+- Place the bars in the freezer for at least 4 hours to set (preferably overnight).

 - In a small sauce pan, melt the dark chocolate and coconut oil over low heat.

 - Grab the ice cream bars and remove them from their molds.
 Place them on a sheet of parchment paper.
-Dip each bar into the melted chocolate, set back on the parchment paper and top with sprinkles.
+Dip each bar into the melted chocolate then set back on the parchment paper.

 - Place in freezer for 5-10 minutes for chocolate to fully set.